 Queensland Road Safety Forums

-The Queensland Government and the Australian state and federal governments have agreed to a vision of zero road deaths in Australia by 2050.
+The Queensland Government and the Australian state, territory and federal governments have agreed to a vision of zero road deaths in Australia by 2050.
 There is no single solution to eliminating road trauma.
 The Queensland Government is working with a wide range of stakeholders to advise on how to improve the safety of roads and roadsides and promote safer speeds, vehicles and behaviours.

 The Queensland Government regularly holds road safety forums to gather data and ideas for road safety.
 Forum participants include members of the community, representatives from key industry and community organisations, research institutions, government agencies and peak bodies representing road user groups.

 The forums inform the development of Queensland road safety strategies, action plans and other initiatives.

 When it comes to road safety, we all have a role to play.
 To see how you can get involved and take action to reduce the impact of road trauma on our communities visit StreetSmarts.

 The seventh forum focused on the development of the next Queensland Road Safety Strategy 2022–31.
 A broad range of stakeholders were invited to attend, including those outside the traditional transport sector.
 A draft strategic framework was presented, and delegates participated in breakout groups to discuss the framework and generate ideas for the first action plan under the new strategy.

 Safe road use as we age—Regional road safety forum—Bundaberg

 28 August 2019